Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 * All objects in Snowflake are securable - privileges on objects can be granted to Roles and Roles are granted to Users.
 * Additionally, all objects can be interacted with and configured via SQL given the user has sufficient privileges.

-* Other than the Organization and Account objects, objects can be at the Account level or the Schema level
+* Other than the Organization and Account objects, objects can be at the Account level or the Schema level.
+Examples:
   * Account level objects:
     * Network Policy
     * User